daniele-zurico/es6-webpack-angular/README.md

 # portal-works prototype

-Full lazy loading in Angular JS using modules with support for shared controllers/directives and services as well.

 Run:

 - npm install
+- grunt

+Run Continuous Testing:

-- bower update
+- grunt test

+Build:

-- npm start
+- grunt build
-- start feature/prototype backend

-Open browser and go to http://localhost:8080/app/public/#/
+Open browser and go to http://localhost:7358/public/#/

 Notes:

-Ongoing updates, still working on the tests...
+- grunt only starts the web server, you can run grunt and grunt test side by side if you want real time testing.